Top 10 Best Colleges in Chicago for Students in 2025

 Ranking: #105 in National Universities

-IIT is a go-to choice for students in engineering, computer science, and design.
-The campus, with architecture influenced by Mies van der Rohe, has a strong history, but the school is focused on future innovation.
+IIT is best known for its programs in engineering, computer science, and design.
+The campus features modernist architecture by Mies van der Rohe and provides a focused, tech-driven environment.

 7. Columbia College Chicago